KailaniBailey/IBM-Data-Science-Professional-Certificate/03. Data Science Methodology/Week 1: From Problem to Approach and From Requirements to Collection/README.md

 # From Problem to Approach and From Requirements to Collection
+> Discover what makes data science interesting, learn what a data science methodology is, and why data scientists need a data science methodology.
+Gain more in-depth knowledge of the first two data science methodology stages: Business Understanding and Analytic Approach.
+Discover how to identify considerations and steps needed to define the data requirements for decision tree classification during the Data Requirements stage.
+Learn about the processes and techniques data scientists use to assess data content, quality, and initial insights and how data scientists manage data gaps.
+Learn how to approach the Business Understanding and the Analytic Approach stage tasks and the Data Requirements and Collection stage tasks for any data science problem.
 ## Problem to Approach
 - Data Science Methodology Overview
 - Business Understanding